effectfully-ou/haskell-challenges/README.md

 Currently contributions of new challenges are not accepted as I'm not sure where this whole thing is going and how I want to evolve it.

-You're encouraged to post a solution to a challenge, but please refrain from doing so within 24 hours (give or take a few hours) after the challenge gets published, so that more people are motivated to participate.
+You're encouraged to post a solution to a challenge.
 When you post a solution please do that via a link rather than inline code in order not to spoil the fun for others.